Mobile security: Limitations

-Furthermore, it is common to find that updates exist, or can be developed or deployed, but this is not always done.
-One can, for example, find a user who does not know that there is a newer version of the operating system compatible with the smartphone, or a user may discover known vulnerabilities that are not corrected until the end of a long development cycle, which allows time to exploit the loopholes.
+Furthermore, it is common that even if updates exist, or can be developed, they are not always deployed.
+For example, a user may not be aware of operating system updates; or a user may discover known vulnerabilities that are not corrected until the end of a long development cycle, which allows time to exploit the loopholes.

-Next Generation of mobile security
+Next generation of mobile security

-There is expected to be four mobile environments that will make up the security framework:
+The following mobile environments are expected to make up future security frameworks: